📞 Free surplus check. No upfront fees, ever. Start here → Serving all of Miami-Dade County, FL

 Miami-Dade Clerk of Courts

-The Clerk's office administers foreclosure surplus funds under Florida Statute §45.032.
+The Miami-Dade Clerk of Courts administers foreclosure surplus funds under Florida Statute §45.032.
 All surplus is deposited into the court registry after the Certificate of Sale is issued.
+We handle the case research and court filings on your behalf.
+Call (305) 356-4008 or start with a free claim review.

 Here's exactly what happens after a Miami-Dade foreclosure auction results in a surplus: